 We are so thankful for all sponsors that made possible the finishing of the specialist diabetes care and a mother & child unit.
 This centre is specifically designed to be used for the management and regular monitoring of diabetes, educational healthcare seminars and antenatal.

-Our plan now is to concentrate on the training of local staff so the Centre can provide the best health care possible for the mothers and childrenand postnatal care.
+Our plan now is to concentrate on the training of local staff so the Centre can provide the best health care possible for the mothers and children and postnatal care.
 Our aim is to give the best healthcare possible to the community of Kikavu and those from further afield.
-Now that the centre is built we will be seeking equipment to offer digital retinal photography, an ultrasound machine and also a dental chair to be able to treat the dental complications that arise from having diabetes and also during pregnancy.
+Now that the centre is built, we will be seeking equipment to offer digital retinal photography and an ultrasound machine - which will be particularly important in enabling us to deliver preventative health care to pregnant patients.

 We will also be offering appointments with a podiatrist, nurses and doctors.
-Dr Julian will of course be coming to Tanzania to educate and train all members of staff on diabetes, as this is his specialist area.
+Dr Julian will be coming to Tanzania to educate and train all members of staff on diabetes, as this is his specialist area.
 Another area of interest of the charity is ecology.

-We are in the process of discussion with the local community to understand how the community could be involved in the preservation, conservation and the protection of the environment and the prudent use of resources.
+We are currently in discussions with the local community as to how they could be involved in the preservation, conservation and the protection of the environment and the prudent use of resources.
 More to come on that.